-Dickt to Food 6.2 ILO Convention No 170 on Chemical Convention 1990 International Covenant Art 11 Right to Food 6.2 on Economic, Social and Cultural Rights (1966) Art 11 Right to adequate standard of living, including right to food.
-Environmental Protection 3.4 UN Convention on Biological Diversity (1992) Art.
-14 Environmental impact assessment of its proposed projects that are likely to have significant adverse effects on biological diversity with a view to avoiding or minimising such effects and, where appropriate. allow for public participation in such procedures.
-Conservation of Biodiversity , UN Convention on Biological Diversity (1992) Art 1 - 18 Conservation of biological diversity and the sustainable use of its components.
-GHG Emissions 5 7.10 Art 1-4 Aimed at stabilising atmospheric concentrations of greenhouse gases to avoid "dangerous anthropogenic interference, including in agricultural sector.
+Referenced International Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection UN Declaration on the Rights of Indigenous Peoples (2007) Art 21(1), 23, 24, 29(3) Improvement of livelihood and sanitation, health and housing, participate in health delivery; maintain traditional health systems; effective monitoring of health.
+ILO Convention No. 148 on Working Environment (Air, Pollution, Noise and Vibration) (1977) Art 1-3 Provides for measures which should be taken to.
+ILO Convention No. 170 on Chemical Convention (1990) Art Right to Food 6.2 International Covenant on Economic, Social and Cultural Rights (1966) Art 11 Right to adequate standard of living, including right to food.
+Environmen- tal Protection 3.4 UN Convention on Biological Diversity (1992) Art 14 Environmental impact assessment of its proposed projects that are likely to have significant adverse effects on biological diversity with a view to avoiding or minimising such effects and, where appropriate. allow for public participation in such procedures.

+Referenced Internat ional Standards Theme in follo P&C in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection Conservation of Biodiversity UN Convention on Biological Diversity (1992) Art 1 - 18 Conservation of biological diversity and the sustainable use of its components.
+GHG Emissions 7.10 Art 1-4 Aimed at stabilising atmospheric concentrations of greenhouse gases to avoid "dangerous anthropogenic interference, including in the agricultural sector."